Coffee Drink

 - 1An Americano is a long, unadorned coffee made by adding hot water to espresso.

-- 2The basic formula is espresso plus hot water at about 1:3 to 1:4.
+- 2The basic formula is espresso plus hot water, with 1:3 as the balanced cafe-style starting point.

 Drink Snapshot